 - Johnson, James Turner, 2013, “Ad Fontes: The Question of Rebellion and Moral Tradition on the Use of Force”, Ethics & International Affairs, 27(4): 371–378. doi:10.1017/S0892679413000336

 - Jones, Daniel M., Stuart A.Bremer, and J. David Singer, 1996, “Militarized Interstate Disputes, 1816–1992: Rationale, Coding Rules, and Empirical Patterns”, Conflict Management and Peace Science, 15(2): 163–213.

-- Kant, Immanuel, 1797, Metaphysics of Morals (Die Metaphysik der Sitten) in Practical Philosophy, Mary Gregor (trans.), Cambridge University Press, 1996.
+- Kant, Immanuel, 1797, Metaphysics of Morals (Die Metaphysik der Sitten) in Practical Philosophy, Mary Gregor (trans.), Cambridge: Cambridge University Press, 1996.

 - Kelsay, John, 2013, “Muslim Discourse on Rebellion”, Ethics & International Affairs, 27(4): 379–391. doi:10.1017/S0892679413000348

 - Korsgaard, Christine, 2008, “Taking the Law into our own Hands: Kant on the Right to Revolution”, in Reclaiming the History of Ethics: Essays for John Rawls, Andrews Reath, Barbara Herman, and Christine M. Korsgaard (eds.), Cambridge: Cambridge University Press. doi:10.1017/CBO9780511527258.012

 - Lee, Steven P., 2012, Ethics and War: An Introduction, Cambridge: Cambridge University Press.